 People associate the northern island of Hokkaido with its unusually large and succulent crabs, which are often cooked with vegetables in a traditional Japanese-style hotpot (nabe), or bataa ramen, a buttery noodle soup containing tender cuts of pork, plenty of sweet corn and a sprinkling of finely chopped spring onions.

 Kyoto, Japan's cultural capital is famed for its matcha, green tea powder used in traditional tea ceremonies.
-Nowadays it is also used to flavour cakes, ice creams and other deserts.
+Nowadays it is also used to flavour cakes, ice creams and other desserts.
 Particularly noteworthy are Kyoto's matcha parfaits — delicious desserts packed with layered vanilla and green tea ice-cream, green tea sponge and different varieties of wagashi — another of Kyoto's specialities.
 Wagashi are traditional Japanese confectionery usually served with matcha green tea to balance the slightly bitter taste.
 Typically, wagashi consist of mochi, soft floury rice cakes filled with sweet bean paste, though there are many different varieties of sweets including youkan — sweet jelly cubes made from bean paste, agar and sugar.

 Obuse, in the Japanese Alps, is the town in which the wood block artist Hokkusai spent his last days and is famed for its chestnut dishes.
 I recommend trying the delicious chestnut ice-cream and the steamed chestnut rice, both fine examples of how versatile the chestnut is, in both sweet and savoury dishes.